rboston628/rboston628/README.md

 ## about me

-I am from Atlanta, GA, and currently live in North Carolina with my wife, Nelly.
-We are expecting our first child in August.
+I am from Atlanta, GA, and currently live in North Carolina with my wife, Nelly and our son Ezekiel.
 In my spare time I study physics, read fiction, and play old school dungeons and dragons.
 I write a blog that was temporarily famous in 2012-2015 for its post about the Berenst#in Bears.